-This course will provide a biblical foundation for work, will help the student develop practical skills for obtaining and keeping a job, and will help the student understand work from an employer's and God's perspective.
-Time will be spent on discovering God's unique personal design pertaining to your work.
+This course provides a biblical foundation for work and helps the student develop practical skills for obtaining and keeping a job, as well as understand work from an employer's and God's perspective.
+Time is spent discovering God's unique personal design pertaining to the student's work.